tabbydoc/tabbydoc.github.io/README.md

-## TabbyDOC
+# TabbyDOC

 _Table Understanding Research_

 ### About

-This research project aims at developing methods and software for extraction of entities and their relationships from tables represented in unstructured and semi-structured data formats
+This research project aims at developing methods and software for the extraction of entities and their relationships from tables represented in unstructured and semi-structured data formats

 [The presentation on the topic is available at Figshare](https://doi.org/10.6084/m9.figshare.14836122.v1)